- EET103 - Engineering Drawing I

 - EET403A - Electronic Circuit Analysis

 This course studies fundamental solid-state electronic concepts, the application and design of transistor amplifiers, and operational amplifier circuits.
 Course topics include the ideal operational amplifier, diodes, rectifiers, analysis and design of bipolar transistor (BJT) amplifiers, and the analysis and design of field effect transistor (FET) amplifiers.
-A laboratory emphasizes electronics circuit design and analysis.
-Prerequisite: EET 304B.
+Prerequisites: EET 304B & EET 304BL.
+Co-requisite: EET 403AL.
 Restricted to College of Engineering, Computing, Technology, and Mathematics students or departmental approval required.

 - EET403B - Electronics Application and Design